CSCfi/rahti-ml-examples/README.md

 After that, get started with your project and click "Browse Catalog".
 From the Service Catalog select "Python".

 In the screen you will see some useful links, in particular the first one tells about the [settings for the Python container image](https://github.com/sclorg/s2i-python-container/blob/master/3.8/README.md), which can be useful for more advanced setups.
+In particular, the [different ways to execute your application](https://github.com/sclorg/s2i-python-container/blob/master/3.8/README.md#run-strategies) can be useful information.
 For now, just click next.

 ![Image of Rahti web user interface: useful links](images/rahti-2.png)